thisago/kiwifyDownload/readme.md

 ## TODO

-- [ ] Download embed files in course
+- [x] Download embed files in course
+- [ ] Get the courses JSON file automatically by using the cookie

 ## License